allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 Before we start, it’s time to introduce several avenues through which the cost of Big Data pipelines can be significantly reduced.
 These include:

-- Careful optimization of consumed physical resources, like choosing VM types with optimal CPU to memory ratio and cost-effective CPU type.
+1. Careful optimization of consumed physical resources, like choosing VM types with optimal CPU to memory ratio and cost-effective CPU type.
-- Enhancing the configuration of the data processing engine to maximize its efficiency.
+2. Enhancing the configuration of the data processing engine to maximize its efficiency.
-- Optimizing input and output datasets.
+3. Optimizing input and output datasets.
 Not all data may need processing or perhaps, altering their structure could reduce the processing time.
-- Refining storage strategies for input and output datasets.
-This is particularly beneficial if reading or writing speeds are sub-optimal and demand improvements.
+4. Refining storage strategies for input and output datasets.
+This is particularly beneficial if reading or writing speeds are suboptimal and demand improvements.
-- Streamlining of our pipeline code and utilizing built-in optimization functionalities (for example broadcast joins and repartitioning in Apache Spark).
+5. Streamlining of our pipeline code and utilizing built-in optimization functionalities (for example broadcast joins and repartitioning in Apache Spark).

-During this article we will focus solely on optimizing physical resources and configuration options.
+Throughout this article we will focus solely on (1) optimizing consumed physical resources and (2) enhancing configuration of the data processing engine.

 ## About data pipeline being optimized